 - Cheap hosting — unlimited sites using the "business" plan for $19.95/mo (although it's all under the one CPanel)

 From the day after I began hosting with NameHero, my traffic went up by 15-20% — my website was a lot faster than it was on DigitalOcean, and so people didn't bounce off the page waiting for it to load.

-At first I thought it was a spike, but it has persisted!
+At first I thought the increase in traffic was a spike, but it has persisted!